 If you have been charged, arrested or accused of Third Degree Arson in Denver, Adams County, or any other area of Colorado, act quickly and involve an experienced Arson attorney as soon as possible.
 In many 3rd Degree Arson cases across Colorado, fires are started accidentally.
 But, men and women are still charged with Third Degree Arson.
-You need a Third Degree Arson lawyer at O'Malley and Sawyer to defend your rights if facing any accusations or charges of Third Degree Arson.
+You need a Third Degree Arson lawyer at Sawyer Legal Group to defend your rights if facing any accusations or charges of Third Degree Arson.

 What is the Definition of 3rd Degree Arson in Arapahoe County?

 Third Degree Arson, C.R.S.
 18-4-104, is charged in Glendale, Arapahoe County and every other county of Colorado whenever a person who, by means of fire or explosives, intentionally damages any property with intent to defraud.

 Arson in the Third Degree Sentence in Douglas County, Colorado

 In Castle Rock, Highlands Ranch, Douglas County and every other part of Colorado, 3rd Degree Arson is a class 4 felony.
 A class 4 felony is punishable by a 2 to 6 year prison sentence in the Colorado Department of Corrections and up to $500,000 in fines.
 Three years of parole are also required after you are released from prison.
 Other possible punishments might include a Douglas County Jail sentence, community service, work release, community corrections and probation.